writethedocs/www/docs/include/conf/prague/visiting.rst

 Trains
 ~~~~~~

-Prague's main train station (Hlavni Nadrazi / hl.n) is a central railway hub, with direct trains to Germany, Poland, Austria, and Hungary.
+Prague's main train station (Hlavni Nadrazi / hl.n) is a central railway hub, with direct trains to many regional destinations, such as Germany, Poland, Austria, and Hungary.
 We recommend train lines by EuroCity (EC), InterCity (IC) or RailJet (RJ).
 You can even take a train from Denmark `inside a ferry! <http://en.wikipedia.org/wiki/Vogelfluglinie>`__